ROADMAP DEVELOPMENT CONSULTING SERVICES & SOLUTIONS

-EPC Group's SharePoint 2016 and Office 365 consulting services and solutions focus on all facets and elements of your organization's implementation to ensure its success.
-From the very beginning, we focus on addressing mobility, scalability, compliance and governance in your organization's SharePoint 2016, Office 365 and/or SharePoint Online initiative.
+EPC Group’s Office 365 roadmap development services focus on all facets and elements of your organization’s implementation to ensure its success.
+From the very beginning, we focus on addressing mobility, scalability, compliance and governance in your organization’s SharePoint 2016, Office 365 and/or SharePoint Online initiative.

 SharePoint 2016 and/or Office 365 will more than likely grow in content and user requests at a much faster pace than planned.
 It is critical to have your support model and defined processes in place for managing end-user requests in the early stages of your SharePoint initiative.

 By thinking in terms of SharePoint as a Service (SPaaS) or SharePoint as a Platform (SPaaP) that will grow in size and importance over time, will help instill the strategy of SharePoint offering “services” to your organization and will open up the Hybrid SharePoint \ Office 365 implementation mindset.

 Initial questions for any SharePoint 2016/Office 365 roadmap implementation

 EPC Group’s Office 365 roadmap implementation strategy is forward thinking and addresses possible future needs that your organization may uncover.
 These initial questions help us set the stage around developing an Office 365 roadmap and/or SharePoint 2016 roadmap to meet your goals.